Moddakir-App/ModdakirSDK-Android/README.md

 ### this funtion take:

-moddakirId : Contact Moddakir Support to get this value
+moddakirName : Contact Moddakir Support to get this value

 moddakirKey: Contact Moddakir Support to get this value